 \section{Analysis of Scheduled Sampling}

-In this section, we propose two systematic analyses to investigate how scheduled sampling works.
-First, we use Layerwise Relevance Propagation~(LRP)~\citep{10.1371/journal.pone.0130140} to examine the contribution of the input sequence and the model-generated prefix on the output generation process, and thus assess the hypothesis of~\citet{DBLP:journals/corr/Huszar15} regarding how scheduled sampling affects training.
-Then we treat scheduled sampling as a domain adaptation task by assuming that the model's predictions can be viewed as a small domain we adapt the model after it is trained only on ground-truth data.
+In this section, we propose two ways to investigate how scheduled sampling works.
+First, we use Layerwise Relevance Propagation~(LRP)~\citep{10.1371/journal.pone.0130140, DBLP:journals/corr/abs-2010-10907} to examine the contributions of the input sequence and the prefix during inference, and thus assess the hypothesis of~\citet{DBLP:journals/corr/Huszar15}.
+Then we treat training with scheduled sampling as a form of progressive fine-tuning, by assuming that the model-generated prefixes can be viewed as a downstream task we adapt the model to after it is trained with the ground-truth prefixes.
 To this end, we apply teacher-forcing at inference time to quantify the impact of catastrophic forgetting on models trained with scheduled sampling.